BlWasp/switchRole/README.md

 We use the securebits to provide this functionality.
 Any set-uid-root program will be run without having any special effect.
 So in the shell, you can't for example use the ping command without a role that has cap_net_raw privilege.

-**Service managment**

-Any user who has cap_setuid or cap_setgid (typically this is the root) can assume the roles of other users without passing by the authentication phase.
-This option is convenient more for the services .
-In this mode, you should determine the username, role name and the command (you can also add the noroot option) :

-`sr -r role1 -u username -c command`

 Motivation scenarios
 ===========